 Nominated for the BNG Bank Award 2014

 Moss runs into his college girlfriend Dani at the funeral of an old professor in the mountains of Northern California.
 It’s been twenty years, and Dani has changed almost beyond recognition.
-She’s morbidly overweight, and the death of her abusive husband two years ago has left her a nervous wreck.
+The death of her abusive husband two years ago has left her a nervous wreck.
 Moss on the other hand fears he hasn’t changed at all.
 He has stubbornly pursued “the perfect life,” without knowing what that looks like and without regard for the people around him.
 After a disastrous night with Dani, he takes off into the mountains alone, convinced that his professor’s solitary existence in a cabin by a lake holds the key to what he’s looking for.
 But he soon gets lost and is confronted with the harsh reality of survival in the snowy mountains—and what his dreams may ultimately cost him.

-“In his new novel Kuypers creates an arctic, lonesome atmosphere.” – Trouw
+“Kuypers creates an arctic, lonesome atmosphere” – Trouw

-“An impressive second novel.” – NRC
+“An impressive second novel” – NRC

-“The reader is treated to striking dialogue, problems to relate to, and worldly wisdom.” – Het Hengelo’s Weekblad
+“The reader is treated to striking dialogue, problems to relate to, and worldly wisdom” – Het Hengelo’s Weekblad

 Days without Dulci (Ambo|Anthos, 2013)

 Nominated for the Academica Award 2013 and the Dioraphte Award 2013